 Figure 5.
-The Arduino IDE (v.2.0.3) showing an empty sketch.
+The Arduino IDE showing an empty sketch.

 When you open the Arduino IDE for the first time, you should see the code for an empty program with only the setup() and loop() functions defined.
 This is where you will fill in your code and is referred to as sketch.
 A sketch is simply a text file that describes your program in the Arduino language.
 More specifically: